-Because the American crocodiles were hunted and extirpated from their natural habitats in Florida, they were declared endangered in 1975, and with only a portion of their remaining habitat in Florida Bay, the National Park Service protected the remaining area and designated it as Crocodile Sanctuary, which is in two prominent bays in northeastern Florida Bay and southeast of Taylor Slough-Little Madeira Bay and Joe Bay.
+Because the American crocodiles were hunted and extirpated from their natural habitats in Florida, they were declared endangered in 1975, and with only a portion of their remaining habitat in Florida Bay, the National Park Service protected the remaining area and designated it as the Crocodile Sanctuary.
+The Crocodile Sanctuary is in two prominent bays in northeastern Florida Bay and southeast of Taylor Slough-Little Madeira and Joe Bay.
 The sanctuary provides nesting and nursery habitat for the crocodiles, and there has been no public access to this area for more than 20 years.